top of page

 Authentic freedom carries with it a profound responsibility: to know and integrate all parts of ourselves.
 This means:

-Healing our wounds: The emotional injuries that cause us to react automatically rather than choosing freely how we want to respond.
+• Healing our emotional wounds: The emotional tender spots that cause us to react automatically rather than choosing freely how we want to respond.

 Research in post-traumatic growth shows that people who face their pain often discover unexpected strengths.
 Our freedom expands as we integrate difficult experiences rather than avoid them.